sy-sunmoon/share_test/README.md

-# Clever Commenter: Let Us Try More Apps
+# Clever Commenter: Let us Try More Apps
 This repo contrains of the **Commenter** project in Google AI ML Winter Camp.

 ## What Problem We solve